MBrassey/EcommerceSite/README.md

 ## EcommerceSite

 E-Commerce backend with Express.js and SQL database.
 Including robust REST API with multiple endpoints/routes.
 Routes include POST, PUT, GET & DELETE for Tags, Categories and Products.
-All routes are tesed in the demonstrations below.
+All routes are tested in the demonstrations below.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)